audioxide/data/data/posts/20180614-reviews-pulp-different-class.md

   Class aren’t necessarily cheerful — in fact they’re mostly very cynical — yet the album sounds like a celebration from beginning to end.
 week: 150
+blurb: Pulp nail the pop/rock formula to near perfection.
+The themes aren’t necessarily cheerful, yet the album sounds like a celebration from beginning to end.
 ---
 author: ANDRÉ
 review: >-